 fn area(length: u32, width: u32) -> u32 {

-The area function is supposed to calculate the area of one rectangle, but our function ’re usingtakes two arguments.
-The arguments are related, but that’s not expressed anywhere in our program itself.
+The area function is supposed to calculate the area of one rectangle, but the function we wrote has two parameters.
+The parameters are related, but that’s not expressed anywhere in our program.
 It would be more readable and more manageable to group length and width together.
-We’ve already discussed one way we might do that in Chapter 3: tuples.
-Listing 5-3 has a version of our program which uses tuples:
+We’ve already discussed one way we might do that in the Grouping Values into Tuples section of Chapter 3 on page XX: by using tuples.
+Listing 5-9 shows another version of our program that uses tuples:

+Prod: link xref

 Filename: src/main.rs